Marta Steinsvik: Biography

 In 1894, she started writing in the newspaper, Den 17de Mai, which had been started that same year by her future husband Rasmus Steinsvik.
 She was employed as secretary to Hans Tambs Lyche, editor and founder of the cultural journal Kringsjaa.
 In 1910 she became editor of the paper Kringsjaa.
 She was multilingual and translated several books into Nynorsk, including Personal Recollections of Joan of Arc, by the Sieur Louis de Conte written by Mark Twain and Quo vadis? written by Henryk Sienkiewicz.

-In the early 1920s, she was active in spreading anti-semitism and was one of the most important proponents of antisemitism in Norway.
+In the early 1920s, she was active in spreading antisemitism and was one of the most important proponents of antisemitism in Norway.
 Among other things, she delivered lectures based on the Protocols of the Elders of Zion.

 In 1928, she published an anti-Catholic book Sankt Peters himmelnøkler ("Saint Peter's keys to Heaven").

 Marta published Frimodige ytringer, ("Frank Speech") in 1946.
 It was about the Norwegian treatment of suspects when they were punishing traitors after the Second World War.
 The book includes examples of Norwegian resistance movement torturing suspected Nazi sympathizers in the summer of 1945.
 It also discussed the legality of withdrawing a group's human rights, (those who were members of Nasjonal Samling, the Norwegian National Socialist party, after 9 April 1940), by an ex post facto law that set aside the Hague Convention which Norway had ratified.

 The papers left behind on her death are currently being organised at the Norwegian cultural institution, The Blue Colour Works.
 Several people have announced their plans to write a book about Marta Steinsvik.